Bisma Karisma

 Bisma Karisma (born 27 November 1990 in Padang) is a member of the boy band SM*SH, with Minangkabau descent.
 Before joining the band, he was a national Bboy and also a drummer, percussionist and vocalist.
 He has released two albums with SM*SH.
-Their first album was awarded Platinum for have sold more than one million copies within six months.
+Their first album was awarded Platinum for having sold more than one million copies within six months.

 In mid-2014, Bisma began his solo career with the first single "#LAKUKANLAH", for which he wrote the music and lyrics.
 He also appeared in the television soap opera Cinta Cenat Cenut, along with his bandmates.
 In 2016, he became the co-producer, original soundtrack writer and singer, as well as appearing in the main cast of JUARA.

 Early life

 Bisma was born in Padang, West Sumatra.
 He has an older sister Mega Puspita Sari, a pharmacist.
 When he was ten, he won first prize in the Dance Revolution Competition.
-At the age of eleven, he joined DAWN SQUAD a breakdance team from Bandung.
-He was given MURI Achievement as the longest head spinner.
+At the age of eleven, he joined DAWN SQUAD, a breakdance team from Bandung.
+He was given the MURI Achievement as the longest head spinner.